NX-AI/vision-lstm/README.md

 # Other

-The code-base is an improved version of the one used for [MIM-Refiner](https://github.com/ml-jku/MIM-Refiner) for which there exists a [demo video](https://youtu.be/80kc3hscTTg) to explain various things.
+This code-base is an improved version of the one used for [MIM-Refiner](https://github.com/ml-jku/MIM-Refiner) for which there exists a [demo video](https://youtu.be/80kc3hscTTg) to explain various things.